rcc-uchicago/R-intro-divvy/NOTES.md

   stations", remind participants that we only looked at a portion of the data.

-+ Explain that `tripfiles` does not actually contain any data, only the names of the files.

 + Create a slide giving a summary of what function `read.divvy.data` does.

-+ The `print(object.size(stations),units = "Kb")` line was
-  confusing---I should simplify that code.

 + Change `na` argument in `read_csv` call to be less confusing, and explain that `read_csv` does many things automatically (e.g.,